Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

    - Implemented methods in Shelter, FreeHours, Task and Volunteer classes
  * George:
  * Konstantina:
-   - added some things in her code and created the class UserInput to help her with the data that she wants to get from the user (19/05)
+   - added some things in her code and created the class UserInput to help her with the data that she wants to get from the user
-   - added and changed some things in her code (20/05)(26/05)
+   - added and changed some things in her code
-   - Deleted the classes LostPets and FoundPets, cteated the classes IPost, IPostTest and IUserTest and did some changes on her code (21/05)
  * Michal:
  * Sanggil:
    - Modify class diagram